dart-lang/language/working/0725 - Number Types and Null Safety/solution.md

 ### Inference doesn't know special rules

 Code like `int n = …; double y = n * 2;` is a compile-time error.
 The type context for `2` is `num`.
 The author expected `2` to be a double literal, and it's possible to recognize that *making* it a double literal would make the code correct.
-Not all instances of this problem are as obvious as this one, for example: `double y = n * await Future(() => 2.0);` will infer the future to be a `Future<num>` independently of the operation.
+Not all instances of this problem are as obvious as this one, for example: `double y = n * await Future(() => 2.0);` will currently infer the future to be a `Future<num>` independently of the operation.

 ## Solution goal

-This document proposes new rules that should solve the problems mentioned above.
+This document specifies new rules that solves the problems mentioned above.
 The *goal* is to allow code that users will naturally write and expect to work, to actually work.
-The users expected mental model can be summarized
+The users expected mental model for arithmetic operations can be summarized

 > If all operands are integers, the result is and integer, and if any operand is a double, the result is a double.